Smithay/calloop/doc/src/ch04-04-creating-our-source-part-3-processing-events-almost.md

 If we were woken up because of the ping source, then the ping source's `process_events()` will see that the token matches its own, and call the callback (possibly multiple times).
 If we were woken up because a message was sent through the MPSC channel, then the channel's `process_events()` will match on the token instead and call the callback for every message waiting.
 The zsocket is a little different, and we'll go over that in detail.

+For error handling we're using [Anyhow](https://crates.io/crates/anyhow), hence the `context()` calls on each fallible operation.
+These just add a message to any error that might appear in a traceback.

 So a first draft of our code might look like:

 ```rust,noplayground